kantonopoulos/Rheological-Analysis-Toolbox/Documentation/toolbox_documentation.md

 ### Parameters

 - **`sid`** (str): The sample ID to be analyzed.
 - **`df_ed`** (DataFrame, optional): The input DataFrame containing the experimental data.
-The default value is "Experimental_Data.xlsx", assuming that the data is loaded from an Excel file.
+The default value is "Data/Experimental_Data.xlsx", assuming that the data is loaded from an Excel file.

 ### Returns